-Before riding, check that the brake fluid is above the minimum level mark and replenish if necessary.
+Before riding, check that the brake

+fluid is above the minimum level mark and replenish if necessary.
 A low brake fluid level may indicate worn brake pads and/or brake system leakage.
-If the brake level is low, be sure to check the brake pads for wear and the brake system for leakage.
+If the brake fluid level is low, be sure to check the brake pads for wear and the brake system for leakage.
 Observe these precautions:

-- When checking the fluid level, make sure that the top of the brake fluid reservoir is level by turning the handlebars. - Use only the recommended quality brake fluid, otherwise the rubber seals may deteriorate, causing leakage and poor braking performance.
+- When checking the fluid level, make sure that the top of the brake fluid reservoir is level. - Use only the recommended quality brake fluid, otherwise the rubber seals may deteriorate, causing leakage and poor braking performance.

-Recommended brake fluid: DOT 4
+Recommended brake fluid: